Studentpage WUR

 If you’re only able to book a time when you’re in an online class, please give us a call on 085-9020303 so we can schedule your vaccination appointment together.

-We recommend all students to come to school, even if you already have had vaccinations.
+We recommend all students to come to the vaccination day, even if you already have had vaccinations.
 It’s possible we recommend an additional vaccination and/or the bloodtest.

 Please fill out the Health Declaration and take the vaccination history/certificate with you to the vaccination day.
 Based on your vaccination history we can decide the next steps.

-If you’ve already had the vaccinations and bloodtest for Hepatitis B, you can email us your name, date of birth, vaccination history (of Hepatitis B) and the result of your bloodtest to: info@vaccinatiecentrum.nl so we can complete your file.
+If you’ve already had the vaccinations and bloodtest for Hepatitis B, you can email us your name, date of birth, course code (HNH47806) vaccination history (of Hepatitis B) and the result of your bloodtest to: peggy@vaccinatiecentrum.nl so we can complete your file.

 In some cases we may recommend you to take an additional vaccination and/or bloodtest.

-We recommend all students to come to school, even if you already have had vaccinations.
+We recommend all students to come to vaccination day, even if you already have had vaccinations.
 It’s possible we recommend an additional vaccination and/or the bloodtest.

 Please fill out the Health Declaration and take the vaccination history/certificate with you to the vaccination day.
 Based on your vaccination history, we can decide the next steps.